simple-eiffel/simple_sql/ROADMAP.md

 - **SIMPLE_SQL_ERROR**: Structured error handling
 - **SIMPLE_SQL_FTS5**: Full-text search with BM25 ranking (NEW in Phase 4)
 - **SIMPLE_SQL_FTS5_QUERY**: Fluent FTS5 query builder (NEW in Phase 4)
+- **SIMPLE_SQL_JSON**: JSON1 extension with validation, path queries, modification, aggregation (NEW in Phase 4)

-**All 181 tests passing.
-Production-ready for core features and FTS5.**
+**All 210 tests passing.
+Production-ready for core features, FTS5, BLOB handling, and JSON1.**

 ---